General Academic Requirements for Financial Aid (Full-time and Part-time Students)

 - Have registered with the Selective Service, if required (Males age 18-25 can register by checking a box on the FAFSA or by visiting the Selective Service Web site)

 - Meet the federal and state standards for satisfactory academic progress.
-Please refer to the college's website for further details.
+Please click the Maintaining Eligibility tab above.

 Your eligibility also may be verified by government agencies as follows: